33-Year-Old Second Baseman – Free Agent

 Adam Rosales Contract Information:

-Signed a one-year contract with the Rangers in November of 2013.
+Signed a minor league contract with the Padres in January of 2016.

 To instantly reveal our fantasy analysis of every player – including Adam Rosales – simply subscribe now.